Jypear/tocketry/docs/tutorial/intermediate.rst

     You can pass the arguments as positional (ie. ``file_exists("myfile.csv")``) or as keyword arguments (ie. ``file_exists(file="myfile.csv")``).

-You can also use Rocketry's arguments:
+You can also use Tocketry's arguments:

 .. code-block:: python

-    from rocketry.args import Task
+    from tocketry.args import Task
-    from rocketry.conds import daily
+    from tocketry.conds import daily

     @app.cond()
     def is_right_task(this_task=Task()):